Mike White (filmmaker): Career

 He frequently collaborates with actor–writer Jack Black on films.
 Together they formed the production company Black and White, which closed in 2006.
 White is not a fan of classic rock, but he wrote School of Rock specifically so Black could perform his own favorite rock music.

 White made his directorial debut with the self-penned Year of the Dog at the 2007 Sundance Film Festival.
 He was a member of the US Dramatic Jury at the 2009 Sundance Film Festival.

 Laura Dern brought White into a project with HBO which became the series Enlightened that premiered on October 10, 2011.
 Dern's character, Amy Jellicoe, goes to a Hawaiian retreat after her professional life publicly implodes, and is introduced to meditation.
 White himself had suffered an on-the-job meltdown while running an earlier television series, and incorporated elements of that experience, as well as his own exploration of Buddhist meditation, into the new series' plot.
 White wrote the pilot and all the episodes in the first and second seasons.

-White is a credited writer on The Emoji Movie, he spent three weeks with the film's screenwriters, and helped with the structure of the script.
+White is a credited writer on The Emoji Movie; he spent three weeks with the film's screenwriters and helped with the structure of the script.
 For this project he received a Golden Raspberry Award.
 He wrote and directed the 2017 film Brad's Status.

-In 2021, White created, wrote, and directed The White Lotus, a satirical limited series for HBO.
+In 2021, White created, wrote, and directed The White Lotus, a satirical limited series for HBO, after being approached by HBO during the COVID-19 pandemic for ideas.
+HBO went on to greenlight two more seasons, which have different locations and casts and very little continuity between them.
+White has brought back three actors over the course of the series: Jennifer Coolidge, Natasha Rothwell, and Jon Gries.
+The concept for the series was "partly inspired" by White's work on an earlier proposed series which was never picked up by any network: The Tears of St. Patsy, which would have featured "Coolidge as a frustrated actor navigating a dangerous world".
+In 2023, White alluded to this earlier setback when he won a Golden Globe for The White Lotus and said: "Everybody passed.
+I know you all passed".

-In February 2022, it was announced White would write two upcoming animated films for Universal Pictures and Illumination: the original comedy Migration, set to be released on June 30, 2023, and the fourth installment in the Despicable Me franchise, set to be released on July 23, 2024.
+In February 2022, it was announced White would write two upcoming animated films for Universal Pictures and Illumination: the original comedy Migration, released on December 22, 2023, and the fourth installment in the Despicable Me franchise, which was released on July 3, 2024.

+Meanwhile, White continued to work on the third season of The White Lotus, whose release was delayed to 2025 by the 2023 SAG-AFTRA strike.
+As of March 2025, The White Lotus was averaging millions of viewers per episode.
+It became "the biggest hit" of White's career, drawing comparisons to the best shows of the prestige television era of the 2010s.
+About finding his greatest success in his mid-fifties, White compared himself to a surfer waiting for a wave who is just about to swim in: "And then I catch a wave?
+I'm definitely going to ride this wave".